magallz1/quest-bound/README.md

+__Please note__: This fork is pretty much a hack to get the `API_ENDPOINT` and `DOMAIN` out of constants.js and assigned as variables (a rough solution to [Issue #4](https://github.com/curtmorgan3/quest-bound/issues/4)).
+I've also set `redis` and `postgres` containers to be only accessible by containers in the `quest-bound` network.

+Follow the original instructions to get everything running.
+Once everything is working on `localhost`, feel free to change the `API_ENDPOINT` and `DOMAIN` to whatever one needs.
+From the limited testing I've done, things seem to work OK.
+I have not done extensive testing, so there may be a few bumps in the road.

 # Quest Bound

 Quest Bound is a free and open source engine for creating digital tabletop role playing games.
 This repo contains all of its source code, its open source license and terms of use.